ShyamSutar/ShyamSutar/README.md

 <br />

-Hi, I'm Shyam Sutar, a passionate self-taught Full Stack web developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm Shyam Sutar, Any software project must have a technical leader, who is responsible for all technical decisions made by the team and have enough authority to make them.
+Responsibility and authority are two mandatory components that must be present in order to make it possible to call such a person an architect.

-I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />